Pink Floyd: Waters's departure and legal battles

 Gilmour recorded his second solo album, About Face, in 1984, and used it to express his feelings about a variety of topics, from the murder of John Lennon to his relationship with Waters.
 He later stated that he used the album to distance himself from Pink Floyd.
 Soon afterwards, Waters began touring his first solo album, The Pros and Cons of Hitch Hiking (1984).
 Wright formed Zee with Dave Harris and recorded Identity, which went almost unnoticed upon its release.
 (Note: Wright was also in the midst of a difficult divorce and later said that the album was, "made at a time in my life when I was lost.")
 Mason released his second solo album, Profiles, in August 1985.

 Gilmour, Mason, Waters and O'Rourke met for dinner in 1984 to discuss their future.
 Mason and Gilmour left the restaurant thinking that Pink Floyd could continue after Waters had finished The Pros and Cons of Hitch Hiking, noting that they had had several hiatuses before; however, Waters left believing that Mason and Gilmour had accepted that Pink Floyd were finished.
 Mason said that Waters later saw the meeting as "duplicity rather than diplomacy", and wrote in his memoir: "Clearly, our communication skills were still troublingly nonexistent.
 We left the restaurant with diametrically opposed views of what had been decided."

 Following the release of The Pros and Cons of Hitch Hiking, Waters publicly insisted that Pink Floyd would not reunite.
 He contacted O'Rourke to discuss settling future royalty payments.
 O'Rourke felt obliged to inform Mason and Gilmour, which angered Waters, who wanted to dismiss him as the band's manager.
 He terminated his management contract with O'Rourke and employed Peter Rudge to manage his affairs.
 (Note: Waters went on to record the soundtrack for When the Wind Blows, as well as his second solo album, Radio K.A.O.S..)
 Waters wrote to EMI and Columbia announcing he had left the band, and asked them to release him from his contractual obligations.
 Gilmour believed that Waters left to hasten the demise of Pink Floyd.
 Waters later said that, by not making new albums, Pink Floyd would be in breach of contract – which would suggest that royalty payments would be suspended – and that the other band members had forced him from the group by threatening to sue him.
-He went to the High Court in an effort to dissolve the band and prevent the use of the Pink Floyd name, declaring Pink Floyd "a spent force creatively".
-When Waters's lawyers discovered that the partnership had never been formally confirmed, Waters returned to the High Court in an attempt to obtain a veto over further use of the band's name.
+He went to the High Court to dissolve the band and prevent the use of the Pink Floyd name, declaring Pink Floyd "a spent force creatively".
+When Waters's lawyers discovered that the partnership had never been formally confirmed, Waters returned to the High Court to obtain a veto over further use of the band's name.
 Gilmour responded with a press release affirming that Pink Floyd would continue to exist.